Somgester/Somgester/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="34px"> Hey there, I'm Dhruv Ratmele AKA @Somgester
 **Tech Enthusiast | Web Developer | IIIT Jabalpur**
-Currently Third-year and pursuing B.Tech in Computer Science and Engineering at IIIT Jabalpur 🎓
+A Final Year and pursuing B.Tech in Computer Science and Engineering at IIIT Jabalpur 🎓
 I'm passionate about web developemnt and have hands-on experience which frameworks like React, Vue, Tailwind and MERN stack.
 I'm proficient in Java, C, Python, I enjoy building scalable and dynamic websites to expand my knowledge and excited to collaborate in real world projects in future.
 <br/>